Enigmatic-Smile/docs/locations/README.md

 In the live environment, the location begins in an *Inactive* state.
 In order initiate a change in status of your location, you must start the syncing process by pressing the sync button on the dashboard.

->Program Sync can take 1-2 weeks, and only one sync per program can be run at a time, so ensure that you are ready to run this process.
+>Location Sync can take 1-2 weeks, and only one sync per program can be run at a time, so ensure that you are ready to run this process.

 ![Sync button](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/programsync_button.png "Add locations")

 Once the sync process is initaited, the Location status is updated to *Syncing*.
-It then moves to *Active* when we receive confirmation from the schemes that the location has been successfully on-boarded to your program.
-If the schemes have an issue with a specific location, the status is set to *Failed* and a case is opened to resolve the issue.
+It then moves to *Active* when we receive confirmation from the card networks that the location has been successfully on-boarded to your program.
+If the card networks have an issue with a specific location, the status is set to *Failed* and a case is opened to resolve the issue.

 For Locations in the live environment, status can be tracked on the dashboard.
 A green check ✅ means we have received at least one transaction from this Location confirming the active onboarding status.
 A **RT** icon will show where we can track real-time authorisation transaction and the **RT** will turn green when we receive the first auth transaction from this Location.